 The zipper foot enables the sewing machine needle to stitch close to the raised edge of the zipper.
 It can be attached to the machine’s presser foot holder and has the added advantage of being able to attach to the right or the left side.
 As well as sewing zippers, the zipper foot can be used to create and sew piping and cording.

 Your zipper foot will look slightly different depending on your brand of machine.
 The foot on the left is from my modern Janome and the one on the right is from my mother's older Singer machine.

 How to Use a Zipper Foot Step by Step Tutorial

 Start by looking at the zipper and where you plan to place it on your garment.
 Will you have an opening in the middle of the seam and a center placing, or will the zipper seam be lapping over to the left or the right?
-Before you start using the zipper foot decide on the different options that suit your garment and zip closure.
+Before you start using the zipper foot decide on the different options that suit your garment.